Paris Metro tickets are white color paper tickets (visible right), currently the single-use/ride Paris Metro tickets, known officially as Ticket t+.

 Other Paris Metro Tickets

 - Paris RER Ticket (officially known as a Billet Origine-Destination or Billet Ile-de-France)

 - Paris Ticket Mobilis – unlimited use day ticket/pass for zones selected (1-5)

-- Ticket Jeunes Weekend – unlimited use Paris day ticket/pass for 26 years old & younger, usable only on Saturday or Sunday, for zones selected (1-5)
+- Ticket Jeunes Weekend – unlimited use Paris day ticket/pass for under 26 years old (25 or younger), usable only on Saturday or Sunday, for zones selected (1-5)

 - Paris Visite – unlimited, multi-day, variable-zone ticket/pass